 While paying more for appearances obviously isn’t fair — even if it likely is unintentional — there’s research indicating good-looking people might develop self-confidence that gives them an edge, says professor Timothy Judge, who did the University of Florida study and now teaches management at Notre Dame University.

 Still, is it fair?
 After all, self-confidence isn’t confined to the best-looking among us.
-Maybe you could sell a lot of widgets, too, if they’d only give you a chance.
+Maybe you could sell a lot of widgets, too, if they would only give you a chance.

 What the courts say